dukess/bsb_lan_ajax/README.md

 - Switching between categories without page reloading.
 - Configuration save/restore (very slow due BSB protocol limitation).
 - D3 library can be placed on SD card for standalone installations (without connection to Internet).
-- You can build list of unsupported params and save it to SD card with name 'notsupported.js'.
+- You can build list of unsupported parameters and save it to SD card with name 'notsupported.js'.
 Parameters in the list are never requested, except for the exception list building function.
 - Icons with links to external resources are hidden on small screens.

 At this point time interface looks highly similar original bsb_lan.